Skip to content

 A protocol is built similar to an agent, but it has no identity and cannot be run.
-It contains only the message types and handlers that define some component of agent functionality.
+Protocols only contains the message types and handlers that define some components of an agent's functionality.

 from uagents import Context, Model, Protocol